8ta4/say/DONTREADME.md

 ## Architecture

-`say` functions as a monolithic macOS background process.
-It's just a `brew install` away, eliminating the need for any additional devices.

-The uniformity of the macOS ecosystem simplifies both development and testing.
+> Why not just let a cloud server handle the transcript API calls?

-This setup cuts down on cloud dependence and gives your privacy a boost.
+`say` is a self-contained macOS background process.
+This design reduces cloud dependency and gives your privacy a boost.

+Plus, it’s a breeze to develop and test `say` using Mac.

+> Why not use a dedicated recording device?

+I wanted to make say easy to try out.

 ## Name Overlap